 There are a lot of considerations that go into picking out the perfect domain name.
 In addition to finding a name that reflects your personal or brand identity — and is easy to remember and type — you must also make sure the domain extension matches your needs.

 If you’re looking to register a domain using one of the most common extensions, then you should consider GoDaddy.
 They have a large marketplace of domains, so you can find the perfect one to build your new website.
 The best part?
-You can also host your website with their WordPress Website platform and set up your site with ease and promote your business using the Digital Marketing Suite.
+You can also host your website with their WordPress Website platform, set up your site with ease and promote your business using the Digital Marketing Suite.
 Also, try our free Domain Name Generator to find your next domain name.